iSPIRT/depa-training/scenarios/mnist/README.md

 ### Create Resources

-Acting as the TDP, we will create a resource group, a key vault instance and storage containers to host encrypted training datasets and encryption keys.
+Acting as the TDP, we will create a resource group, a key vault instance and storage containers to host the encrypted MNIST training dataset and encryption keys.
 In a real deployments, TDPs and TDCs will use their own key vault instance.
 However, for this sample, we will use one key vault instance to store keys for all datasets and models.

 > **Note:** At this point, automated creation of AKV managed HSMs is not supported.